Sebi puts Fairfax Group-backed Go Digit's IPO in 'abeyance' | Business

 ICICI Securities, Morgan Stanley India Company, Axis Capital, Edelweiss Financial Services, HDFC Bank, and IIFL Securities are the book running lead managers to the issue.

-Last month, private sector lender HDFC Bank announced that it will pick up 9.94 per cent stake in Go Digit.
+Last month, private sector lender HDFC Bank announced that it will pick up 9.94 per cent stake in Go Digit Life Insurance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)